South Africa: Search on after tiger escapes, attacks man

 Members of a special police task force were expected to start leading the search on Monday and take over from a local community police group and the SPCA animal protection group.

 Gresham Mandy, who leads the community police group, said the first priority was to tranquilize the animal with a dart and bring it back safely.
-He said that the tiger escaped after a fence at the small holding where it was kept was cut by burglars.
+He said that the tiger escaped after a fence at the smallholding where it was kept was cut by burglars.

 “It seems like the thieves cut the fence to enter and exit the property.
 The tiger saw that and used the cut fence to escape,” Mandy said.